Classic Simple Strawberry Jam

 Why Is Butter Used?

 Butter is used to keep the amount of foam to a minimum.
-When using butter you do not need to skim the ‘skum’ off the top.
-The foam should not be placed into the jars when canning jam.
+When you add butter, you do not need to skim the foam off the top.
+Foam should not be placed into the jars when canning jam.

 cooking jam on medium high heat